 researcher grants and awards

-In order to encourage further research and advancement in Computerized Adaptive Testing (CAT), IACAT has established the following Researcher Awards and Grants;
+In order to encourage further research and advancement in Computerized Adaptive Testing (CAT), IACAT has established the Researcher Awards and Grants.
+The following two are relevant for the IACAT 2019 Conference:

 · The Early Career Researcher Award